jiabingeng/places-service-docs/places-rest-apis/adobe-i-o-integration/README.md

 7. On the _Create a new integration_ screen, enter a name and description.
 8. Drag and drop your `xxxx_public.crt` file, created above, to the **Public keys certificates** drop zone.

 9. Select a product profile.
-Check with System Admin for you organization if unsure which to select.
+   If you are unsure of which profile to select, contact your system administrator.

 10. At the bottom of the page, click **Create integration**.